 When they say: Calls to defund policing will result in chaos.

-We should welcome any calls to examine a system that is causing people harm.
+YOU SAY: We should welcome any calls to examine a system that is causing people harm.
 When we take a closer look at how police interact with communities and how we can better approach community safety and prevent harm, we get closer to true community safety – our shared goal.

 We can help communities become even safer by investing in programs and policies that allow them to hold individuals accountable for harm while providing alternatives to incarceration.

 When they say: We need to punish people for their crimes.

 YOU SAY: We know there are many ways to hold people accountable without relying on outdated or dehumanizing forms of punishment.
 For example, restorative justice programs have proven to provide a process of accountability while allowing people affected by harm to fully participate in the process.